michaelyinopen/control-flow-practise/README.md

 Raw request and raw resposne can be correlated by requestId.\
 Concurrency will be last write wins.

+### Test uses localDb
+need to be able to create localDb for the tests

+### How to Add Database Migrate
+1. In Visual Studio PAckage MAnager Console, set Api as startup project
+2. Set the Data project as Default project
+3. Add-Migration \<name>
+4. how to apply migration??

 # todo

 add index to databases
 naming warranty request/ esternal party request